microsoft/botframework-solutions/docs/tutorials/csharp/speechenablement.md

 ### Scenario

-Create a simple application that enables you to Speak to your newly created Virtual Assistant.
+Create a simple application that enables you to speak to your newly created Virtual Assistant.

 ## Create a Microsoft Speech instance